Ryfoo/DocCenter/README.md

 ## GOALS (This section is subjet to consistent modifications and later deletion.)

-Making the goals public allows instructors to easily monitor progress.
-Dr. Sami Abdelatif and Dr. Mahmoudi have full access to this section and are authorized to review it, providing guidance, recommendations, and instructions based on their expertise and professional judgment.

 **Currently Working On:**

 currently, I am converting all Javascript files to Typescript files (safely and slowly but steady) for type safety and scalability.